-Except for confidential portions, the proposals shall be made available for public inspection upon posting of award.
-If a request for confidentiality is denied, such information shall be disclosed as public information, unless the person appeals the denial to the Office of Information Practices in accordance with HRS §92F-42(12).
+Except for confidential portions, the proposals shall be made available for public inspection upon posting of award pursuant to HRS §103D-303.

+If a person is denied access to a State procurement record, the person may appeal the denial to the Office of Information Practices in accordance with HRS §92F-42.